TonyIvchenko/playground/src/test/README.md

 redis-cli -h 127.0.0.1 -p 6379 GET smoke
 ```

+Use `host.docker.internal` on Docker Desktop.
+Use `--network host` only on Linux.

 The CI workflow uses the same Redis-backed smoke pattern for this service.